Expert Tips for Safely Storing Your Car Long TermΒ

 Cleanliness: Well-maintained, clean spaces prevent damage from dust, pests, grit and moisture.

-Accessibility: Convenient, 7-day access allows you to visit your car in storage at any time that suits you.
+Accessibility: Convenient, 7-day access allows you to visit your car storage location at any time that suits you.

 Stable temperature and humidity protect vehicles from environmental damage.
 Controlled conditions prevent temperature extremes, infestation by pests, and exposure to the elements.
 This helps avoid issues like fading, rust, mould, and the deterioration of the interior trim.